nyukhalov/CarND-PID-Control-Project/writeup.md

 ### Twiddle

 The manual approach described above takes a lot of human time.
-In order to speed up this process I implemented an automated solution based on the twiddle algorithm given in the classroom.
+In order to speed up this process, I implemented an automated solution based on the twiddle algorithm given in the classroom.

 The `twiddle` program is a client for the simulator which uses twiddle to choose the best hyperparameters.